damonallison/swift-fundamentals/README.md

 * What functions (and objects) are available at the global scope?

-* iOS8 : Photos Framework - SamXx
+* iOS8 : Photos Framework.
 * Apple Versioning (Xcode 6.1)

 * Sorting / filtering / mapping